auspatious/interoperability-handbook/Quality.md

 [Previous](Interface.md) | [Table of contents](README.md) | [Next](Policy.md)
 ***

-Quality informs users of the trustworthiness of Earth Observation data and products and to provides a forum for the exchange of information about calibration and validation, including the coordination of cooperative activities.
+Quality informs users of the trustworthiness of Earth Observation data and products and provides a forum for the exchange of information about calibration and validation, including the coordination of cooperative activities.

 ## Calibration and Validation